Cactus-Network/cactus_rs/crates/clvm-traits/docs/derive_macros.md

 ### Curry

 This represents the argument part of a curried CLVM program.
-In Chia, currying commits to and partially applies some of the arguments of a program, without calling it.
+In Cactus, currying commits to and partially applies some of the arguments of a program, without calling it.

 The arguments are quoted and terminated with `1`, which is how partial application is implemented in CLVM.
 Note that if you mark the last field to [consume the rest of the arguments](#consume-the-rest), there is no `1` terminator.

 For example, the curried arguments `[A, B, C]` are encoded as `(c (q .
 A) (c (q .
 B) (c (q .
 C) 1)))`.

-You can read more about currying on the [Chia blockchain documentation](https://docs.chia.net/guides/chialisp-currying).
+You can read more about currying on the [Cactus blockchain documentation](https://docs.cactus-network.net/guides/cactuslisp-currying).

 The following example is for demonstration purposes only: